 Office hours will be held at the Colorado Department of Education, Educator Talent Unit, 6000 East Evans Avenue, Building 2, Suite 100, Denver, CO 80222.
 Walk-ins are welcome!
 You may also contact Korey Brown at 719-526-2208 or John Scheuer at 719-526-1201 to schedule an appointment.

 Teach as a Second Career Seminars provide opportunities to learn about: various licensure pathways and options to becoming a teacher, licensing requirements for Colorado; services available through Troops to Teachers; and recent updates and/or changes to the Troops to Teachers program.
 Attendees can also learn more about career opportunities with representatives from Colorado school districts.
-Seminars are scheduled for the following dates and times (dates marked with a asterisks (***) denote that a valid military ID is required for installation access):
+Seminars are scheduled for the following dates and times (locations marked with asterisks (***) denote that a valid military ID is required for installation access):